mandeeppasbola/create-nodejs-rest-api-without-express/README.md

 # create-rest-crud-api-without-express
-Creating CRUD API in Node JS without using Express JS
+Creating REST API in Node JS without using Express JS to do CURD operations